🦘 Expert Wildlife Guides · 2026

 Different regions offer different species and ecosystems:

-Locations: Daintree Rainforest, Fraser Island, Magnetic Island
+Locations: Daintree Rainforest, Fraser Island (K'gari), Magnetic Island

-Key Species: Saltwater crocodiles, cassowaries, tropical birds, tree kangaroos, sea turtles, dingoes, koalas
+Key species: saltwater crocodiles, cassowaries, tropical birds, tree kangaroos, sea turtles, dingoes, koalas

-Best Season: Winter (dry season, cooler, less humidity)
+Best season: winter (dry season, cooler, less humidity)

-Explore Queensland Tours →
+Explore Queensland tours →

-New South Wales Wildlife
+New South Wales

 Locations: Blue Mountains, Port Stephens, Byron Bay

-Key Species: Eastern grey kangaroos, wombats, dolphins, whales (winter), lyrebirds, possums, wallabies
+Key species: eastern grey kangaroos, wombats, dolphins, whales (winter), lyrebirds, possums, wallabies

-Best Season: Spring (wildflowers, baby animals, perfect weather)
+Best season: spring (wildflowers, baby animals, perfect weather)

-Discover NSW Tours →
+Discover NSW tours →

-Victoria & Southern Wildlife
+Victoria & the south

 Locations: Phillip Island, Wilsons Promontory, Great Ocean Road

-Key Species: Little penguins, fur seals, koalas, wombats, platypus (inland streams), southern right whales
+Key species: little penguins, fur seals, koalas, wombats, platypus (inland streams), southern right whales

-Best Season: Autumn (penguin parade, comfortable temperatures)
+Best season: autumn (penguin parade, comfortable temperatures)

-View Victoria Tours →
+View Victoria tours →

-Tasmania Unique Wildlife
+Tasmania

 Locations: Cradle Mountain, Freycinet, Bruny Island

-Key Species: Tasmanian devils, wombats, platypus, pademelons, quolls, albatross, penguins
+Key species: Tasmanian devils, wombats, platypus, pademelons, quolls, albatross, penguins

-Best Season: Summer (accessible, longest days, active wildlife)
+Best season: summer (accessible, longest days, active wildlife)

-Tasmania Tours →
+Tasmania tours →

-South Australia Wildlife
+South Australia

 Locations: Kangaroo Island, Flinders Ranges

-Key Species: Sea lions, koalas, kangaroos, wallabies, echidnas, diverse birdlife, southern right whales
+Key species: sea lions, koalas, kangaroos, wallabies, echidnas, diverse birdlife, southern right whales

-Best Season: Winter-Spring (whale season, baby animals)
+Best season: winter-spring (whale season, baby animals)

-SA Wildlife Tours →
+SA wildlife tours →

-Northern Territory Wildlife
+Northern Territory

 Locations: Kakadu, Katherine, Litchfield

-Key Species: Saltwater crocodiles, buffalo, dingoes, wallabies, 280+ bird species, freshwater turtles
+Key species: saltwater crocodiles, water buffalo, dingoes, wallabies, 280+ bird species, freshwater turtles

-NT Wildlife Tours →
+NT wildlife tours →

 Wildlife Photography Tips from Our Guides

-Our naturalist guides share their expert photography advice:
+Our naturalists share their expert photography advice:

 Frequently Asked Questions